 ![]() |

 Michael UrbanMichael Urban was a founding member of RaBIT’s Board of Directors and was elected co-chairperson in May 2015.
-For his day job, Michael is the acting Director for Research and Special Projects on the future skills team at the Diversity Institute.
 Michael brings years of practical experience with voting reform and fostering engagement with politics to his work with RaBIT.
 Having grown increasingly concerned with the negative influence of our broken electoral system on our politics, Michael is elated that Torontonians have recognized the need for change and stand poised to undertake the positive step of reforming the way Toronto votes.
 Michael also enjoys running and eating, two enjoyments which are likely linked. |

 Do you like this page?